 Only a quarter of Generation Y consumers (ages 18 to 32) and three in 10 Baby Boomers (ages 49-68) are very concerned about having enough money for retirement, compared with 36 percent of Generation X consumers.

-“While many Gen X Americans are in the prime earning years, they are less likely to have a defined benefit plan than Boomers and more likely to be aware of risks associated with retirement and the challenges they face to save enough to achieve a secure retirement than younger consumers,” Alison Salka, corporate vice president and director of LIMRA Retirement Research, explained in a media release.
+“While many Gen X Americans are in the prime earning years, they are less likely to have a defined benefit plan than Boomers and more likely to be aware of risks associated with retirement and the challenges they face to save enough to achieve a secure retirement than younger consumers,” explained Alison Salka, corporate vice president and director of LIMRA Retirement Research.
 “They also may be managing multiple financial demands, like saving for a child’s education or helping older parents.
 Meanwhile, Baby Boomers probably already have a realistic picture on their retirement outlook.”

 Fewer than 20 percent of all Americans are very confident they will have a secure retirement.
 Boomers and members of Generation X are least likely to feel very confident about achieving a secure retirement (13 percent and 14 percent, respectively).
 However, 21 percent of Generation Y said they are very confident they will have a secure retirement.